Like any television show in its First Season, The Untouchables displays marks of greatness – and the occasional misstep.

 Challenged with what to do with Eliot Ness and his squad after nailing Capone, producer Quinn Martin and a mixed-bag of writers dip early and often into the bin of name-brand criminals, weaving Ness in and out of stories with Ma Baker, Dutch Schultz, Lucky Luciano, Bugs Morgan, Mad Dog Coll and a thin retelling of Bonnie and Clyde, tearing at the guise of truthfulness and raising the ire of the FBI as early the second episode.

 On its own, the quality of the First Season is pretty good, but compared to the following two seasons, its sum is weaker than its parts.
-Standouts are largely contained to the second half of the season and include One-Armed Bandits, The Tri-State Gang, The Big Squeeze, Unhired Assassin, Three Thousand Suspects and The Frank Nitti Story.
+Standouts are largely contained to the second half of the season and include The Noise of Death, One-Armed Bandits, The Tri-State Gang, The Big Squeeze, The Unhired Assassin, Three Thousand Suspects and The Frank Nitti Story.